demosthenesk/ClamGuard/Readme.md

 - Put the clamscan and freshclam paths to PATH enviroment variable in Windows.

-- Download [Which for Windows](http://gnuwin32.sourceforge.net/packages/which.htm) and installe it.
+- Download [Which for Windows](http://gnuwin32.sourceforge.net/packages/which.htm) and install it.

 - Put the which path to PATH enviroment variable in Windows.